mcgfeller/py-schemas/UseCases.md

 ### Round trip

 Transforming a Schema to another Python-based Schema notation, only using protocol facilities.
 If the source and target Schema are the same (i.e., transforming to itself using only protocol facilities), *round trip fidelity* is achieved when source and target schema are identical.

-As the protocol is unlikely to cover all features of a Schema solution, round trip fidelity cannot be achieved except for rather simple Schema solutions.
+As the protocol is unlikely to cover all features of a Schema solution, round trip fidelity is unlikely to be fully achievable.
+However, for Schema solutions fully implementing the protcol, including the Type Annotation, large parts of the functionality become interoperable.

+### Example

+- Use a Marshmallow Schema to define dataclasses.

 ## Use Case: Associate data with Schema or Schema Elements